sateffen/disuware/README.md

 Application initialization like a boss!

-Todo:

-* Implement a way for configuration distribution
-* Write unittests
-* Write documentation

 ## What does it do (short story)

-In short, disuware is a CLI tool for starting nodejs applications, which are built by composing services.
-Disuware will provide a dependency injection system on top of the nodejs native module loading to enable you composing your services, as well as load the services itself in an order, that they work well.
+In short, disuware is a CLI tool for starting nodejs applications, which are built by composing modules.
+Disuware will provide a dependency injection system on top of the nodejs native module loading to enable you composing your modules, as well as load the modules itself in an order, that they work well.

 ## What does it do exactly (long story)

 Disuware is configured by a config file.
 The config file contains a *packageDir*, which describes a directory with subdirectories.
-Each subdirectory represents a package, providing a service and implements a specific interface in a specific version.
+Each subdirectory represents a package, providing a module and implements a specific interface in a specific version.

 So each subdirectory contains a file called *disuwarepackage.json* which describes